astroeng/ShiftSegmentDisplay/README.md

 The library uses timer2 to control the refresh rate of the displays.

 Each of the bits sent to the shift registers represents a connection to the displays.
 The library expects the user to define a symbol for each segment and digit on the display.
+Each high bit represents the connection from the shift register to the display.

-The following is an example of what needs to be defined in the user code.
-Each high bit represents the connection from the shift register to the display:
+The following is an example of what needs to be defined in the user code:

 ```#define DIGIT_1 0x0001```
 ```#define DIGIT_2 0x0002```